JohnMikhailov/low_poly_genetic/README.md

 This algorithm creates new image with low-poly design.
 For now it's not work so well, but you can use it just for fun.
 To run algorithm, create empty python-file and use function low_poly() from low_poly package.
-Also you have to import settings file, where you can add your settings - this is used to make changes in oupputs.
+Also you have to import settings file, where you can add your settings - this is used to make changes in outputs.

 # Code example